-We’re taking a look at the one case study available.
+We’re taking a look at the one case study of wet lung caused by vaping that is available.

 Unfortunately, you don’t have to look far to find stories about ‘wet lung’ and ‘popcorn lung’ in connection with vaping and e-cigarette use.
 A recent article published online by CNN continues the trend by taking something that’s partially true and spinning it into a sensationalized story designed to generate clicks.